harambeejpal/resources/README.md

 - **Email**
   - [MailChimp](https://mailchimp.com/)
   - See also [Streak](https://www.streak.com/)
-  - [Boomerang for Gmail](https://www.boomeranggmail.com/) -- may be obsolete soon.
+  - [Boomerang for Gmail](https://www.boomeranggmail.com/) -- may be obsolete soon
+  - [Calendly](https://calendly.com/) --- for scheduling meeting slots, for say RA hiring
 - **Websites**
   - [Google Sites](https://sites.google.com/) — "Google Sites is a free and easy way to create and share webpages"
   - [Wix](https://www.wix.com)